+OPEN ARMS

-OPEN ARMS Open Arms -Veterans & Families Counselling (Open Arms) is Australia's leading national provider of highquality, free and confidential counselling and support services for Australian veterans and their families.
+Open Arms - Veterans & Families Counselling (Open Arms) provides free and confidential counselling and support services for

+Australian veterans and their families.

 As with other community-based mentalhealth services, Open Arms' clients experience depression, anxiety, substance-use challenges, workplace struggles, relationship concerns and parenting and family issues.
 The difference with Open Arms is that its staff members have specialist training in the military experience.
 And, while they support families experiencing the routine daily challenges, they also understand the unique stressors military and veteran families experience relating to the posting cycle, training exercises, deployments, partner employment and more.
-A unique service offered by Open Arms is its Community and Peer Program.
-The program connects veterans and family members with peers who have served in the Australian Defence Force - or had family members who have served - and have had the experience of accessing mental-health services for their own wellbeing.
-Peers work collaboratively with veterans, family supports, community agencies and mental-health clinicians to complement other services.
-There are six Open Arms office sites in the NSW region - the closest to RAAF Base Williamtown is in Newcastle - and a network of professional providers across metropolitan and regional areas.
+A unique service offered by Open Arms is its Community and Peer Program, which connects veterans and family members with peers who have served in the ADF - or had family members who have served - and have had the experience of accessing mental-health services for their own wellbeing.
+Peers work with veterans, family supports, community agencies and mental-health clinicians to complement other services.
+There are six Open Arms offices in NSW - the closest to RAAF Base Williamtown is in Newcastle - and a network of professional providers across metropolitan and regional areas.
 Contact Open Arms If you or someone you know wants someone to talk to, even just for a chat, Open Arms is available 24/7 by calling 1800 011 046.
-The service is free and confidential and there is always a team member who understands the military experience available to answer your call. openarms.gov.au INVICTUS AUSTRALIA Invictus Australia (formerly Veteran Sport Australia) offers opportunities for veterans to get active in either competitive or social sports, including coaching and mentoring.
-It connects veterans and their families with individual and team sport, one-off competitive events, camps and competitions, such as the Invictus Games.
-It provides pathways to coaching and mentoring training and access to financial assistance for those who need it.
-In the Hunter/Newcastle region, Invictus has partnered with a number of sporting groups to offer free come-and-try events.
-The activities are generally free to veterans, serving members and their families.
-For more information: invictusaustralia.org; Facebook 'Invictus Australia - Northern NSW Community'.
+The service is free and confidential and there is always a team member who understands the military experience available to answer your call. openarms.gov.au